JorjaFox/library/_source/_recaps/csi/girls-gone-wilder.md

 ## Quotes

-**Sidle** But ... then you never get the chance to make a real connection.
+**Sidle:** But ... then you never get the chance to make a real connection.
 I mean to be with somebody who really gets you, who loves you for who you are, I don't know...
 I think it's worth the risk.